gilleshenrard/ITLg_programmation-procedurale/README.md

 * File binary trees creation

 ### 5. To Do
-* File binary trees research
+* Implement data manipulation for the remaining tables
 * Implement menus
 * Implement unit tests